paslandau/paslandau.github.io/source/_drafts/running-complete-php-development-environment-on-docker.md

 ````

 **Caution**
-- If you're running Windows and don't have make installed, see section
+- If you're running Windows and don't have `make` installed, see section
   [Install make on Windows (MinGW)](#install-make-on-windows-mingw)
-- If anything is occupying port 80 on you machine, you need to change the mapped `HTTP_PORT`, see section
+- If anything is occupying port 80 on your machine, you need to change the mapped `HTTP_PORT`, see section
   [Modyfing the .env file](#LINK)

 ## Structuring the repository